Biden concedes debate fumbles but declares he will defend democracy

 But he added: “I know how to do this job.
 I know how to get things done.”

-Speaking for 18 minutes, Mr Biden repeatedly appeared far more animated than his showing the night before, and he excoriated Mr Trump for his “lies” and campaign aimed at “revenge and retribution”.
+Speaking for 18 minutes, Mr Biden appeared far more animated than he had the night before as he criticised Mr Trump for his “lies” and for waging a campaign aimed at “revenge and retribution”.

 “The choice in this election is simple,” Mr Biden said.
 “Donald Trump will destroy our democracy.
 I will defend it.”